tranhongquandev/tranhongquandev/README.md

 <!-- Intro  -->
 # Hey There! 👋
-**I'm Tran Hong Quan (he/him)** - A student at Ha Noi University of Mining and Geology.
-I'm interested in development, moderation and building thriving websites.
+**I'm Tran Hong Quan (he/him), driven by building vibrant online communities and crafting websites that inspire and connect people.